-Cash flow forecasting is performed by other business units in the Group and on an aggregated basis by Group Treasury.
+Cash flow forecasting is performed by other business units in the Group and on an aggregated basis by the Group.
 Group Treasury monitors rolling forecasts of the Company's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities.
-Funds over and above those required for short-term working capital purposes by the local businesses are generally remitted to Group Treasury.
+Funds over and above those required for short-term working capital purposes by the local businesses are generally remitted to the Company.
 The Company uses the remittances to settle obligations, repay borrowings, or, in the event of a surplus, invest in short-term instruments issued by institutions with a BBB rating or better.

 The Company has various borrowing facilities available to it.
-The Company has bilateral credit facilities with high-quality international banks.
+The Company has bilateral and syndicated credit facilities with high-quality international banks.
 All of these facilities have similar or equivalent terms and conditions and have a financial covenant, which is not expected to restrict the Company's future operations.

-At the end of 2023, the Company had, in addition to its long-term debt of £3,992m (2022: £4,207m), undrawn committed borrowing facilities totalling £4,500m (2022: £4,500m), of which £4,450m exceeded 12 months' maturity (2022: £4,500m).
+At the end of 2024, the Company had, in addition to its long-term debt of £5,013m (2023: £3,992 m), undrawn committed borrowing facilities totalling £4,326m (2023: £4,500m), of which £4,326m exceeded 12 months' maturity (2023: £4,450m).
 The committed borrowing facilities, together with available uncommitted facilities and central cash and investments, are considered sufficient to meet the Company's projected cash requirements.